svmiller/svmiller.github.io/_posts/2017-07-13-set-up-google-scholar-to-find-class-readings.md

 I want the student to see two things in the above screengrab.
 First, the "Full-text @ Clemson" link would direct you to Clemson's library, prompting you to elect which subscription service you want that has access to this article (i.e. JSTOR, Academic Search Complete, or Oxford Journals in this example).
 Select "Article" for any one of those and you will be prompted to log into the library with your Clemson username and password.
 Do that and you'll get your article.

-Alternatively, Google is adroit at crawling through university websites to locate articles as PDFs that some professor may have left on their university websites for their students.
+Alternatively, Google is adroit at crawling through university websites to locate articles as PDFs that some professor may have left on her/his university website for posterity.
 It's not uncommon for professors to make their own published work freely available on their university website to anyone who wants it.
 In this case, it found a copy at the University of Michigan.
 This feature of Google Scholar will be useful for the next scenario.

 ## Google Scholar May Find Something Your Library Can't Find or Doesn't Have